-See Disclosure 408 - Child Labor - Management Approach

-Security personnel trained in human rights policies or procedures

-CF's Code of Conduct reaffirms the Company's long-standing practice of conducting its business in full compliance with the letter and spirit of all applicable laws, rules, and regulations and in accordance with the highest level of ethical standards.
-All company personnel are required to read and understand the Code of Conduct on an annual basis.

-External security service providers are responsible for understanding and adhering to CF's Third-Party Code of Conduct, which holds all service providers to the same high standards as those contained in our Code of Conduct.
+103-1,2,3 Management Approach Our approach to security starts with detailed risk assessments of our operations and supply chain.
+We implement programs to manage these risks and have established security management plans at all of our locations.
+Security metrics are monitored on a regular basis and we hold quarterly meetings with senior leadership to review issues and progress on key efforts.
+In addition, CF has received certification in the IFA's Global Protect and Sustain program, which assesses security throughout the product lifecycle, including production, processes, storage, site security, transportation and handling of products.
+External security service providers are responsible for understanding and adhering to CF's Third Party Code of Conduct , which holds all service providers to the same high standards as those contained in our Code of Corporate Conduct .
+410-1 Security personnel trained in human rights policies or procedures CF's Code of Corporate Conduct reaffirms the company's long-standing practice of conducting its business in full compliance with the letter and spirit of all applicable laws, rules and regulations, and in accordance with the highest level of ethical standards.
+All company personnel are required to read and understand the Code of Corporate Conduct on an annual basis.
+External security service providers are responsible for understanding and adhering to CF's Third Party Code of Conduct , which holds all service providers to the same high standards as those contained in our Code of Corporate Conduct.
 CF's security personnel and security service providers working at our locations are given location-specific training that covers appropriate safety and security practices.
-In addition, CF Industries has received certification in the International Fertilizer Association's (IFA) Global Protect & Sustain program, which assess security throughout the product life cycle, including production, processes, storage, site security, transportation and handling of products.

-411 Rights of Indigenous People

-See Disclosure 408 - Child Labor - Management Approach
+In addition, CF Industries has received certification in the IFA Global Protect and Sustain program, which assess security throughout the product lifecycle, including production, processes, storage, site security, transportation and handling of products.
+411 Rights of Indigenous People 103-1,2,3 Management Approach See GRI Disclosure 408 - Child Labor - Management Approach

-Incidents of violations involving rights of indigenous peoples

-CF has had no reported incidents relating to violations involving the rights of indigenous peoples during the reporting period.
+411-1 Incidents of violations involving rights of indigenous peoples CF has had no reported incidents relating to violations involving the rights of indigenous peoples during the reporting period.